Family and Friend Gatherings Made Easy

 To make the night more memorable for everyone, create your own makeshift photo booth area.
 And no, this doesn’t require having to go out and buy a DSLR camera and tripod just to make it official.
 This also works with any polaroid camera, smart phone, or tablet.
 Set up your own backdrop with an old blanket or tablecloth you don’t mind getting dirty and include tons of lighting.
 Stop by your local dollar store and grab some props like face masks, quirky hats, and oversized sunglasses for snapping those silly pictures.
 Your friends and family are going to love this!

 There's a lot of time and effort spent into hosting the perfect gathering.
 But it doesn't have to be difficult.
 Make everyone a team player by hosting a potluck and having each guest bring a platter to share at the party.
 Break the ice and try out some fun, interactive games that will have everyone wanting to participate.
 To create memories that will last a lifetime, set up your own photo booth station.
-For more information on how to create a cozier ambiance for your next event, reach out to one of our informative staff members via our website on the live chat, email email@example.com, or personally speak with us at 866-578-8538.Main Image: Firetainment Fire Table with Cooking Package
+For more information on how to create a cozier ambiance for your next event, reach out to one of our informative staff members via our website on the live chat, email us by filling out this simple form, or personally speak with us at 866-578-8538.Main Image: Firetainment Fire Table with Cooking Package

 ABOUT THE AUTHOR